Γ

 • More complex harvesting and processing

-• Higher costs than leaf extracts
+• Higher cost than leaf extracts

 • Requires longer extraction times

-Scientific evidence: How effective is comfrey ointment really?
+Scientific Evidence: How effective is comfrey ointment really?

-What ailments does comfrey best help with?
+Which ailments does comfrey help best with?

-1. Acute sports injuries : bruises, sprains, strains
+1. Acute sports injuries: Bruises, sprains, strains

-Safety and Pyrrolizidine Alkaloids: What You Need to Know
+Safety and Pyrrolizidine Alkaloids: What you need to know

 Modern safety standards for comfrey products:

-• For external use only on intact skin
+• External application only on intact skin

 • Use PA-reduced or PA-free extracts

-• Caution during pregnancy, breastfeeding and children
+• Caution during pregnancy, breastfeeding, and in children

-Comfrey as a home remedy: traditional wisdom meets modern science
+Comfrey as a home remedy: Traditional wisdom meets modern science

 Traditionally, comfrey was used in various forms:

-Comfrey ointment at a glance:
+Comfrey Ointment at a Glance:

 Main active ingredient: Allantoin (cell regenerating)

-Application: Apply a thin layer 2-4 times daily
+Application: Apply thinly 2-4 times daily

 Best evidence: Acute back pain, sports injuries

-Safety: External use only, prefer PA-reduced extracts
+Safety: External only, prefer PA-reduced extracts

-Step-by-step instructions: Make your own comfrey ointment
+Step-by-step guide: Making your own comfrey ointment

 After decades of experience in making herbal remedies, I can assure you: Making a high-quality comfrey ointment yourself is easier than you think – if you know the right techniques.
-The following instructions are based on my grandmother's tried-and-true methods, supplemented by modern quality and safety standards.
+The following instructions are based on my grandmother's proven methods, supplemented by modern quality and safety standards.

 What you need for 100ml of organic comfrey ointment: